Malaysian Malays: Language

 The Malay language came into widespread use as the lingua franca of the Melaka sultanate (1402–1511).
 During this period, the language developed rapidly under the influence of Islamic literature.
 The development changed the nature of the language with massive infusion of Arabic and Sanskrit vocabularies, called Classical Malay.
 Under Melaka, the language evolved into a form recognisable to speakers of modern Malay.
 When the court moved to establish the Johor Sultanate, it continued using the classical language; it has become so associated with Dutch Riau and British Johor that it is often assumed that the Malay of Riau is close to the classical language.
 However, there is no connection between Melakan Malay as used on Riau and the Riau vernacular.

 Variants of Malay in Malaysia differed by states, districts or even villages.
-The Melaka-Johor dialect, owing to its prominence in the past, became the standard speech among Malays in Brunei, Malaysia and Singapore and it formed the original basis for the standardised Indonesian language.
+The Melaka-Johor dialect, owing to its prominence in the past, became the standard speech among Malays in Brunei, Malaysia and Singapore.
 There are also well-known variants of Malayan languages that are mostly unintelligible to Standard Malay speakers including Kelantanese, Terengganuan, Pahangite, Kedahan (including Perlisian and Penangite), Perakian, Negeri Sembilanese, Sarawakian, and Bruneian (including a Bruneian-based pidgin Sabah Malay).